deckd/web_app/README.md

 ## Roadmap

-- Base window title on first line of "slide" allowing for opening multiple slides and using as a quick and dirty deck.
 - Markup support
 - Footer with app info
 - UI tweaks: clear deck confirmation, hide clear button unless slide has content.